Tutorial

 72

-To compute the number of digits that are less than or equal to 23000 we compute a
+To compute the number of digits that are less than or equal to 23000 you

-Thus we are going to compute the following sum:
+Thus you are going to compute the following sum:

 sum(